-- 5 1.
-Select the Point either by entering it manually or by selecting it from the map will be the center of the circle. - 2.
-Enter the Radius (distance) around the selected point in the current units. - to save the settings and return to the Points dialog with the found points highlighted in 3 Click the list.
+- 1. Select the Point either by entering it manually or by selecting it from the map or list in this will be the center of the circle. - 2.
+Enter the Radius (distance) around the selected point in the current units. - 3.
+Click to save the settings and return to the Points dialog with the found points highlighted in the list